 The most important decision you will make is choosing the right sealant for your log or timber home.

 Many sealing problems are attributed to the caulking material itself, and most often the proper sealant was not used for the job.
 It's easy to run to the local big-box home improvement store and pick up some all-purpose caulking, but therein lies the problem.

 Basically, there are six types of caulks: butyl, oil-based, ethylene vinyl acetate, urethane, silicone and acrylic/latex.
 All are designed to do a specific job, and none are suitable for every application.

 The most frequent mistake made by log home owners is choosing a silicone caulk.
 Silicone-based caulks are excellent for many applications, but they do not work well on wood.
 Silicones are formulated for use on non-porous surfaces like metal, plastic or glass.
 However, wood is porous, and silicones do not adhere to either damp or dry wood.
-In addition, silicone caulk is difficult to tool and clean up and does not accept a stain or paint.
+In addition, silicone caulk is difficult to tool and clean up, and does not accept a stain or paint.